notofonts/noto-sans-nushu/README.md

-Nüshu is the only writing system developed and used exclusively by women in History in the world (as we know it so far... no one knows what is still awaiting to be discovered...) in the south west region of Hunan (湖南省) in China.
+Nüshu is the only writing system developed and used exclusively by women in History in the world (as we know it so far... no one knows what is still awaiting to be discovered...) in the South East region of Hunan (湖南省) in China.

-> Description of Nüshu, as part of the latest update in the Unicode Standard: "Nüshu is a siniform script devised by and for women to write the local Chinese dialect of south eastern Hunan province, China.
+> Description of Nüshu, as part of the latest update in the Unicode Standard: "Nüshu is a siniform* script devised by and for women to write the local Chinese dialect of south eastern Hunan province, China.
 Nüshu is based on Chinese Han characters.
 Unlike Chinese, the characters typically denote the phonetic value of syllables.
 Less often Nüshu characters are used as ideographs.
 Although very few fluent Nüshu users were alive in the late twentieth century, the script has drawn national and international attention, leading to the study and preservation of the script." ([The Unicode Standard, version 12.0 - Core Specification - Chapter 18, East Asia, p.742](https://www.unicode.org/versions/Unicode12.0.0/ch18.pdf), March 2019)
+> *siniform: writing system that is based on or influenced by Chinese writing system.

 This unique writing system lives in the remote areas of the province of Hunan, more precisely within the district of Jiangyong (江永县).
 The closest large city is Guilin (桂林), famous for its particular high mountains specific to the region.
 Jiangyong county spreads on about 1600 km², which a bit larger than the Greater London (1500 km²) but with a much fewer population (about 240,000 in 2015) with two main ethnic groups: Han and Yao.
 [1](https://en.wikipedia.org/wiki/Jiangyong_County)